guziks/docker-dart-static-builder/README.md

 Docker base image to build dart server side applications.
 Main feature is that app is statically built, resulting in creating [dart application snapshot](https://github.com/dart-lang/sdk/wiki/Snapshots).
 This way there is no need to keep whole dart sdk and pub dependencies inside an image.

-Intended to be used with base runtime image: [dart-static-runtime](https://hub.docker.com/r/guziks/dart-static-runtime) (it can be replaced).

-List of "static" images:
+List of "static" images (all are "onbuild"):

 * [dart-static-builder](https://hub.docker.com/r/guziks/dart-static-builder) (this one)
 * [dart-static-trainer](https://hub.docker.com/r/guziks/dart-static-trainer)